 Anyway, around the final turn and, huh, Brestova isn’t a town.
 It’s a cafe, an outdoor two stall WC, and a ferry landing in a tiny bay filled with the clearest, greenest water either of us have ever seen.
 This is no exaggeration.
 You can see individual rocks on the bottom forty feet down.
 And the water is emerald.
 Light emerald over the pebbles and sand along the shore and deeper emerald with depth.

 We paid a visit to the WC.
-Geni got their first but guessed wrong and ended up with the one with the broken handle.
+Geni got there first but guessed wrong and ended up with the one with the broken handle.
 Luckily she could hold the handle while using the pot.
 She kept her skin several inches away from all surfaces of course.
 And speaking of that, it was the rankest WC of the entire Croatian trip.
 We used the WC at four different gas stations.
 Two in cities and two in the boonies.
 All four were pristine and tiled nicer than our bathrooms at home.